 communicate effectively orally and in writing

+demonstrate effective time management skills

+work well independently

 A synopsis of the curriculum

-This module presents an overview of work psychology - how people behave within a work environment, and why this field is relevant to the understanding and management of people at work (including self-reflection).
-All too often, organisations focus on their financial profile and implement costly systems to measure performance, yet do not necessarily pay sufficient attention to the management of their employees.
+This module presents an overview of work psychology, how people behave within a work environment and why this field is relevant to the understanding and management of people in the workplace (including self-reflection).
+Organisations can have a tendency to focus on their financial profile and implement costly systems to measure performance, yet do not necessarily pay sufficient attention to the management of their employees.
 This module aims to demonstrate the benefits of having a comprehensive understanding of the role psychology can play in the management of people within contemporary organisations.

 Reading list (Indicative list, current at time of publication.
 Reading lists will be published annually)